 Karate Classes In Downham

-Karate is a Japanese martial-art whose actual physical elements seek the continuing development of defensive and counter-attacking body movements.
-The themes of traditional karate training are fighting and self-defence, though its mental and moral aspects concentration on the all round improvement of the individual.
+Karate is a Japanese martial-art whose actual physical aspects seek the continuing development of protective and counter-attacking body movements.
+The themes of classic karate training are fighting and self-defence, though its mental and moral aspects pinpoint the over-all improvement of the individual.
 This is helped by the discipline and persistent effort required in training.

 Karate Classes In Downham